TrueFi-Protocol/truefi-spec/TrueFi2.0.md

 - Maximum 10% penalty on loan defaults
 - 100% origination fees to all stakers
 - stkTRU required to approve loans
-- 50% of fees paid over time of loan
+- 50% of fees paid at start of loan
 - 50% of fees paid when loan is repaid

 ## Governance